pycom/pycom-documentation/content/tutorials/expansionboards/_index.md

     - chapter/tutorials/expansionboards
 disable_breadcrumbs: true
 ---
->Note: Before using the pysense and pytrac boards, check the [GitHub](https://github.com/pycom/pycom-libraries) for the latest version of the libraries.
+>Note: Before using the Pysense, Pytrack or Pyscan board, check the [GitHub](https://github.com/pycom/pycom-libraries) for the latest version of the libraries.

 Make a folder inside your project folder and call it `lib`.
 Then, copy the appropiate libraries from the github repository to the folder.
-Always copy the `pysense.py` or `pytrack.py` and `pycoproc.py` files if you want to use the boards' functions
+Always copy the `pysense.py`, `pytrack.py` or `pyscan.py` *and* `pycoproc.py` files if you want to use the boards' functions

 * [Pygate](../expansionboards/pygate/)
 * [Pysense](../expansionboards/pysense/)